bobthearsonist/bespoked-bikes/README.md

 ### Run the API

+The API is defined in `openapi.yaml`.

 ```bash
 cd BespokedBikes.Api
 dotnet run
 ```

 The API will start on `https://localhost:5001` (or configured port).
+The API can be viewed at `https://localhost:5001/scalar` when running locally.

 ### Run Tests